 - Damaged food containers or nibbled-on food

 While proactive measures may help eliminate the mice that are currently around, they’ll keep coming back if you don’t take the proper preventative measures.
-This means removing the incentive that your home or business provides in the first place (food and shelter), and keeping them from getting in at all.
+This means removing the incentive that your home or business provides in the first place (food and shelter) and keeping them from getting in at all.
 Here’s how to keep mice outside:

 If you have an ongoing mouse problem, it’ll take more than a few traps to save the day.
-At Ehrlich Pest Control, formerly Connor’s Pest Control, our expert technicians provide smart, thorough care, as we understand just how problematic this pest can be.
+At Ehrlich Pest Control, formerly Connor’s, our expert technicians provide smart, thorough care, as we understand just how problematic this pest can be.
 Covering homes and businesses across Virginia and offering year-round protection, we take a targeted approach to eliminate mice in full.
-Contact us to get protection against mice and all of their associated threats.
+Contact us to today to learn how our rodent exterminators can keep you safe from mice.

 Mice Advice to Keep Your Virginia Home or Business in Check in Virginia